Vadhani017/Netflix_data_analysis/README.md

 # Netflix_data_analysis
-Here, I have inculcated all my ETL, GraphQL, Data Engineering and Machine learning knowledge for the recommendations
+Here, I have inculcated all my ETL, CQL, Data Engineering and Machine learning knowledge for the recommendations